collectionspace/cspace-ui.js/docs/configuration/README.md

 ```
 When `prettyUrls` is false (the default), the URLs of pages in the UI contain `#` and a generated hash string.
 For example, if the HTML page containing the UI is published to http://somehost.com/cspace, the URL of the Create New page would look something like http://somehost.com/cspace/#/create?_k=xu2oud.
 To make the URLs prettier, e.g. http://somehost.com/cspace/create, the web server must be configured so that any requests to http://somehost.com/cspace/** that are not found will fall back to the page at http://somehost.com/cspace.
 In apache, this may be done using the [`FallbackResource`](https://httpd.apache.org/docs/current/mod/mod_dir.html#fallbackresource) directive.
 Once the web server is configured with fallback support, `prettyUrls` may be set to true.

-⚠️ Certain CollectionSpace features do not work correctly when `prettyUrls` is set to `false`.
+⚠️ Some CollectionSpace features do not work correctly when `prettyUrls` is set to `false`.
 This setting is intended only to get the UI up and running quickly.
 Before doing a full evaluation or running the UI in production, the web server should be configured with fallback support, and `prettyUrls` should be set to `true`.

+ℹ️ In a standard CollectionSpace server installation, the UI for each tenant is configured with `prettyUrls` set to `true`.
+A servlet filter with the class `org.collectionspace.services.common.filter.FallbackResourceFilter` is provided to implement the fallback behavior in Tomcat.

 ### recordTypes
 ```